Synchronisation Rules¶

 - HR system provides

-First NameandLast Name(high precedence: authoritative) - Badge system also provides
+First NameandLast Name(priority 1: authoritative) - Badge system also provides

 Common workflows¶